One man killed, three wounded in shooting on Woodard Avenue in west Macon

-MACON, Ga. — The Bibb Sheriff's office says their investigating a shooting in Macon that happened on Saturday, August 19.
+MACON, Ga. — The Bibb County Sheriff's Office says one man was killed and three others wounded after an early morning shooting on Saturday.

-The shooting happened in the 800 block of Woodard Avenue just after 3:00 a.m.
-Saturday morning.
+The shooting happened just after 3:00 a.m. on the 800 block of Woodard Avenue.
+That's off Anthony Road in West Macon.

-Deputies responded to the intersection of Woodard Avenue and Carnation Street regarding reports of shots fired.
+Deputies responded to a report of shots fired at Woodard Avenue and Carnation Street.

-The man was pronounced deceased by Deputy Coroner Ronnie Miley on scene.
+The man was pronounced dead on the scene by Deputy Coroner Ronnie Miley.

-Reports say that a large gathering of people were at 834 Woodard Avenue, which was allegedly discovered to be a “bootleg”.
+Reports say that a large gathering of people were at 834 Woodard Avenue, which was allegedly a “bootleg" where alcohol was being illegally sold.

-The reports also say several people had a disagreement and gunfire began to be exchanged.
+The reports say several people had a disagreement and gunfire began to be exchanged.

 Two women and one man were sent to the hospital for treatment for non-life- threatening injuries.